Franco hits go-ahead homer, Kapler tossed in Phillies win

+Brad Miller had a beer in hand when he circled the area in front of his locker and stamped the imaginary setting, “The Bamboo Bar.”

+With the Phillies struggling this month, fans had reason to boo a team that had faded in the NL East race.

-PHILADELPHIA (AP) — Maikel Franco hit a go-ahead two-run homer for the second straight game, and the Philadelphia Phillies beat the New York Mets 7-5 on Tuesday night.
+Maikel Franco hit a go-ahead two-run homer for the second straight game, and the Phillies beat the New York Mets 7-5 on Tuesday night.

-Brad Miller, Scott Kingery and Rhys Hoskins also connected as Philadelphia earned its second straight win since losing seven in a row.
+Hoping to snap the Phillies out of their funk, Miller visited a store in Chinatown and bought a small bamboo plant.
+He put it in his locker Monday as a good-luck charm, and the Phillies snapped a seven-game losing streak.

+So Miller purchased a larger bamboo plant on Tuesday and stuck it in the middle of the clubhouse, the floral centerpiece perhaps planting the seeds for a long winning streak.

 Franco hit a shot to right off Wilmer Font (1-2) for his 18th homer, lifting the Phillies to a 6-5 lead in the sixth inning.
 Miller made it back-to-back shots when he went deep for a pinch-hit homer.

-There was one more shot in the inning — Kingery was drilled on the left shoulder by a Font fastball.
-Home plate umpire Joe West immediately warned both teams, and Phillies manager Gabe Kapler burst out of the dugout to argue.
-Kapler was quickly ejected for the second time in four games, likely grumbling that it was Font that needed to get tossed.
+There was one more shot in the inning — Kingery was drilled high on the left shoulder near his face by a Font fastball.
+Home plate umpire Joe West immediately warned both teams, and Kapler burst out of the dugout to argue.
+Kapler was quickly ejected for the second time in four games.

+“I felt like it was going to put us at a disadvantage, throwing up and in,” Kapler said.

 Jeff McNeil’s fourth hit of the game for New York missed clearing the wall in right by inches, falling just short of a tying two-run homer in the eighth.
 After a review, McNeil’s double against Juan Nicasio stood and Hector Neris came in with runners on second and third.
 Neris got rookie slugging sensation Pete Alonso to pop out and end the threat.

-Neris put two more runners on in the ninth with one out but struck out Dominic Smith and retired Wilson Ramos on a grounder for his 16th save.
+Neris put two more runners on in the ninth but struck out Dominic Smith and retired Wilson Ramos on a grounder for his 16th save.

 Franco’s two-run homer to center off Steven Matz put the Phillies ahead in a 13-7 win Monday, and he delivered again to bail out an ineffective Jake Arrieta (7-6).
 Arrieta allowed solo homers to Amed Rosario and Smith to help the Mets take a 5-2 lead into the sixth.
-With the Phillies struggling, fans had reason to boo a team that had faded in the NL East race.

-Hoping to snap the Phillies out of their funk, Miller bought a small bamboo plant and put it in his locker Monday as a good-luck charm.
-After the Phillies won, Miller purchased a larger bamboo plant on Tuesday and stuck it in the middle of the clubhouse, the floral centerpiece perhaps planting the seeds for a long winning streak.

-“I thought it was cool,” he said before the game.
-“Anything to kind of show we’ve got some fight, we’ve got some resiliency in us.
-It’s just a temporary thing.”

 Arrieta gave up nine hits and five runs in six innings.
 He has allowed at least five runs in three of his last five starts.

+“We were able to put it behind us in a positive way with the win,” Arrieta said.

 The Mets scored twice in the first but Kingery got one back off Walker Lockett with his first career leadoff homer.
-Hoskins’ 18th homer of the season in the fourth made it 4-2.
+Hoskins’ 18th homer of the season in the fourth made it 4-2 and the Phillies rallied when the Mets bullpen faltered late again.

+“We still feel like we can turn this around,” Smith said.
+“You can’t be disappointed, can’t hang your head.
+It’s a long year.”

 TRAINER’S ROOM